volumetricformat/On_boarding/docs/getting_started.md

 # Getting Started

 Welcome to VFA!
-To get you started there are a few steps we need you to do to get you colaborating with other VFA Members.
+To get you started, there are a few steps we need you to do to get you collaborating with other VFA Members.

-1. VFA Groups.io - [Login](https://volumetric.groups.io/g/main/subgroups) to Groups.io to create an account
+1. VFA Groups.io - [Sign-in](https://volumetric.groups.io/g/main/subgroups) to Groups.io to create an account
 2. VFA GitHub - Forward your GitHub username associated with your company email address to helpdesk@volumetricformat.org
 3. VFA Slack - [Login](vfa-org.slack.com) to access VFA Slack channels